-Different numbers of SIP users can be created depending on the model.
-You cannot create more than the maximum number of users permitted; similarly, duplicate names or numbers are not permitted.
+Depending on the model, different numbers of SIP users can be created.
+You cannot create more than the maximum number of users permitted; similarly, duplicate names or called numbers are not permitted.

-SIP users - New Entry ? × Entry active Call number/Name: Comment: sipuser OK Cancel Login Data Authentication name: Password: sipuser The rest of the setting end device or client. ngs (e.g. domain) has to be done at the SIP
+SIP users - New Entry ? ×

+Call number/Name: sipuser OK Cancel

+Login Data Authentication name: sipuser

+Password: done at the CTD